-There are many, many ways that a bicycle tire can go flat.
-Thorns, goat heads, glass, nails … bicycle rides are literally littered with hazards for your thin bike tires.
-Fortunately, Slime tube sealant can prevent and repair flat bicycle tires instantly for up to two years.
+There are many, many ways that a bicycle tyre can go flat.
+Thorns, glass, nails … bike rides are literally littered with hazards for your thin bike tyres.
+Fortunately, Slime tube sealant can prevent and repair flat bicycle tyres instantly for up to two years.

-Installing Slime Tube Sealant into your bicycle tires is simple and fast.
+Installing Slime Tube Sealant into your bicycle tyres is simple and fast.
 Follow these step-by-step photo instructions for a future of no more flats!